GluuFederation/docs-cb-prod/docs/source/index.md

   "tknTyp": "refresh_token"
 }
 ```
-These tokens which we issue for RP

 #### gluu_user

-Users and groups will go to this bucket, initially admin user and admin group will be created.
+Users and groups will go to this bucket.
+By default, the `admin` user and `admin` group are created at setup.

 ### Indexes